fiveai/ros_comm/README.md

 git checkout lot
 ```

-## Building and running the benchmarks natively
+## Building and running benchmarks natively

 The following steps build the code directly on the host machine.